OnroerendErfgoed/housenum-be-r-parser/README.rst

 Description
 ------------

-Splits ranges of Belgian house numbers into individual ones and vice versa
+Splits ranges of Belgian house numbers into individual ones and vice versa.